USDA FoodKeeper – Cold Storage Guidelines

-"According to USDA guidelines, unopened smoked bratwurst can be safely stored in the refrigerator for up to two weeks."
+"According to CDC guidelines, unopened smoked bratwurst should be stored in the refrigerator at 40°F or below and used within 2 weeks for best quality."

 Fridge